 #3 Skin Type and Products

 Be sure you are using products that are geared towards your skin type.
 Even oily skin needs hydration!
 Everyone needs to use a moisturizer every day.
 This simply means that you need to find a skincare product that is designed for oily skin.
 You will sweat more in the summer, so if the oil is a problem make sure that you are using a moisturizer that will care for your oily skin.
+You may consider using medical-grade skincare if you are not seeing results with over-the-counter products.

 #4 Vitamin C Serum